10 Ways to Boost your Craft Business’s Sales in Slow Months

 For example, if I typically make and sell handbags that are $100 and up, I would want to offer products with a lower price point when selling at a farmers’ market.
 Since I know many people shop for groceries at farmers’ markets, I might create a collection of reusable grocery bags and produce bags.
 I would keep them on-brand so they look good next to my regular handbags.

 If I were vending at a music festival instead, I might offer lower-priced drawstring bags that can be worn as a backpack.
-These would be an easy purchase for people who need a bag to carry around the items they’ve purchased or to stuff their jacket into when the weather warms up.
+These would be an easy purchase for people who need a bag to carry around the items they’ve purchased or to stuff their jackets into if they get too hot.

 You can boost your sales by adding the following types of products to your lineup: